I need to dispute an incorrect mailing address on my credit file. What is the process to correct my address?

 They may also report any address associated with an account that has your name on it.
 If you are a cosigner, joint account holder or authorized user on an account, the address of the person with whom you share responsibility for the account may appear on your report.

 An address you do not recognize could be a sign of fraud, particularly if there are other identifying elements you don’t recognize or accounts that aren’t yours appearing in your report.
-If so, you should dispute the information as fraudulent.
+If so, you should visit Experian’s Fraud Center.

 If you are certain it is not fraudulent, and the address is not associated with any of your accounts, Experian should be able to remove it at your request.